 There are a lot of law firms practicing in WA.
 Most of them focus on areas of the legal profession other than criminal law.
 For advice and representation on criminal law matters it’s important to engage a lawyer whose practice focuses solely in criminal law.
 At the Law Offices of Andrew Williams we don’t practices other areas of law like Family Law, Property Law, Commercial Law or matters of that kind.
 Our firm specialises and practices exclusively in criminal law and traffic law matters.
 Andrew Williams has dedicated his whole legal career to representing persons accused of offences under the criminal law of WA.

 Question 3: Will You Be The Lawyer To Handle My Case In Court?

 If you engage a larger law firm in particular, be aware that the lawyer you initially meet at the firm may not be the person who ultimately defends you in court.
 Your relationship with your criminal lawyer should be one built on confidence, trust and understanding.
 How can you possibly have confidence and trust in your lawyers when the conduct of your file changes hands?
 You simply can’t.
 With this in mind, ask the lawyer if they will be the one taking care of your case from start to finish.
 Ask them if they are the person who will represent you and advocate for you in court.
 At the Law Offices of Andrew Williams, every single client’s matter is overseen and attended to by Andrew Williams himself.
 The client-lawyer relationship is built on confidence and trust and we aim to preserve the integrity and trust of that relationship.

-Hire Andrew Williams as Your Criminal Lawyer in Perth Today.
+Engage Andrew Williams As Your Criminal Lawyer In Perth Today.

-Are you interested in meeting with Andrew Williams to ask him these questions or to discuss the aspects of your potential legal representation?
+If you are facing criminal law charges arrange a meeting with Andrew Williams for specialist criminal law advice and representation.
 Contact the Law Offices of Andrew Williams today to make an appointment.